kawansoft/aceql-http/aceql-http-1.0-user-guide-server.md

 It also allows you to define the SSL Certificate to be used.

-Set the `SSLEnabled` property o true, in order to say that the HTTP Connector will accept SSL calls from lient side.
+Set the `SSLEnabled` property o true, in order to say that the HTTP Connector will accept SSL calls from client side.

 Each property must be prefixed by `sslConnector`.

-*Note: If `SSLEnabled` is set to `true`, AceQL HTTP Web server will accept only SSL connections, i.e. a non SSL call from client side with http` scheme will fail.*
+*Note: If `SSLEnabled` is set to `true`, AceQL HTTP Web server will accept only SSL connections, i.e. a non SSL call from client side with `http` scheme will fail.*

 To define SSL HTTP Connector attribute values, refer to the Tomcat 8.5 [SSL Support](http://tomcat.apache.org/tomcat-8.5-doc/config/http.html#SSL_Support) documentation.